 B. Contractor shall submit invoices to the Authority for the Services.
 Each invoice shall itemize the work performed during the billing period and the amount due.
 Within 10 business days of receipt of each invoice, the Authority shall notify Contractor in writing of any disputed amounts on the invoice.
-Within 30 calendar days of receipt of each invoice, the Authority shall not withhold applicable taxes or other authorized deductions from the payments, and Contractor shall pay all required taxes on the payments.
+Within 30 calendar days of receipt of each invoice, the Authority shall pay all undisputed amounts on the invoice.
+The Authority shall not withhold applicable taxes or other authorized deductions from the payments, and Contractor shall pay all required taxes on the payments.